salif/linkita/content/theme-config.md

 # The profile on home page.
 [extra.profile]
-name = "Kita - Zola Theme"
+name = "Linkita - Zola Theme"
-bio = "Kita is a clean, elegant and simple blog theme for Zola."
+bio = "Linkita is a Zola theme based on Kita."
 # The URL of avatar.
 avatar_url = "icons/github.svg"
 # Invert color in dark mode.